learn-co-curriculum/oo-ruby-refactoring-cli-gem/README.md

 * implement our new functionality throughout the app
   * use our new logic to obtain and output the storis in cli class
   * add functionality to scrape individual article
-* realize how efficiant our app is now that we've utilized Object Orientation
+* realize how efficient our app is now that we've utilized Object Orientation
- * a story object now has power and convenenit methods
+ * a story object now has power and convenient methods
 * commit and examine github diff post refactor

 ## Code